daneroo/nx-audiobook/infra/MIGRATION.md

 - Normalizing all content
   - from `/Volumes/Space/archive/media/audiobooks/`
   - to `/Volumes/Reading/audiobooks/`
-- Standard tags for author,title, but also narattor, translator,series, seriesIndex, etc.
+- Standard tags for author,title, but also narrator, translator,series, seriesIndex, etc.
 - Should be compatible with Audiobookshelf as well as Plex Audiobook agent
-- Should preserve modification times of legacy direcotires and files, to reflect acquisition date, as a proxy for reading date.
+- Should preserve modification times of legacy directories and files, to reflect acquisition date, as a proxy for reading date.

 ## Tone Dump

 Tone has a bad serialization format which adds `\n\r` inside strings which makes it malformed JSON.
-We can see this in the way that [node-tone](https://github.com/advplyr/node-tone/) (byt thae audiobookshelf author) parses the output of `tone dump`:
+We can see this in the way that [node-tone](https://github.com/advplyr/node-tone/) (by the audiobookshelf author) parses the output of `tone dump`:

 ```js
 return JSON.parse(response.replace(/[\n\r]+/g, ' ')) // Remove carriage returns`